caniceirotiago/FP-AOR-FRONTEND/README.md

 To get started with the frontend application, follow these steps:

 Clone the Repository

 Install Dependencies:

 Make sure you have Node.js installed.
 Then, run:

 npm install

-Configure Environment Variables:
-Create a .env file in the root of the project and add the necessary environment variables.
-For example: env
-REACT_APP_API_URL=https://api.your-backend.com
-Run the Application:
-Start the development server with: npm start
+npm start

 The application will be available at http://localhost:3000.